lh6104/INT3229E_BigData__Cognitve-Traffic-Analytics-Platform/docs/known_limitations.md

 ## Performance Evidence

-- Use `make benchmark-demo` or `python scripts/smoke_benchmark.py --base-url http://localhost:8000 --runs 20` to generate `docs/performance_report.md`.
+- Use `make benchmark` or `python scripts/benchmark_api.py --base-url http://localhost:8000 --requests 20` to generate `reports/api_benchmark.md`.
 - Performance metrics are not production SLA evidence.
 If the API is not running, report rows are marked failed or `NOT MEASURED`.

 ## Model Artifacts